ipwnosx/docs-1/content/rancher/v2.x/en/opa-gatekeper/_index.md

 # Enabling OPA Gatekeeper in a Cluster

-In Rancher v2.5, the OPA Gatekeeper application was improved.
+> In Rancher v2.5, the OPA Gatekeeper application was improved.
 The Rancher v2.4 feature can't be upgraded to the new version in Rancher v2.5.
 If you installed OPA Gatekeeper in Rancher v2.4, you will need to uninstall OPA Gatekeeper and its CRDs from the old UI, then reinstall it in Rancher v2.5.
 To uninstall the CRDs run the following command in the kubectl console `kubectl delete crd configs.config.gatekeeper.sh constrainttemplates.templates.gatekeeper.sh`.

-{{% tabs %}}
-{{% tab "Rancher v2.5" %}}

 > **Prerequisite:** Only administrators and cluster owners can enable OPA Gatekeeper.

-OPA Gatekeeper can be installed from the new **Cluster Explorer** view in Rancher v2.5, or from the legacy cluster view.
+OPA Gatekeeper can be installed from the new **Cluster Explorer** view in Rancher v2.5, or from the cluster manager view.

 ### Enabling OPA Gatekeeper from Cluster Explorer